frankchiu12/RAsummer2022-fall2022/README.md

 Libraries/technologies used: requests, Beautiful Soup, regex, datetime, pathlib, pandas, pygsheets, matplotlib, ElementTree XML API, etc.

+The plot folder contains all the output plots.

 The other_code folder contains miscellaneous code.

 The other_data folder contains a variety of data used throughout the project.